-Impacts on health and safety under the alternatives ranged from long-term moderate adverse, under alternatives 2 and 4 from potential use conflicts and the operation of Sylvan Pass, to long term and beneficial for alternatives that include the closure of Sylvan Pass (alternatives 1 and 3).
+Impacts to health and safety under the alternatives ranged from long-term moderate adverse, under alternatives 2 and 4 from potential use conflicts and the operation of Sylvan Pass, to long-term and beneficial for alternatives that include the closure of Sylvan Pass (alternatives 1 and 3).
 Impacts under each alternative were as follows:

-- Alternative 1 would have long-term negligible adverse impacts on health and safety from noise and air emissions because air pollution and noise levels would be limited to administrative OSV use and would be minimal.
-There would also be long-term beneficial impacts on health and safety from the closure of Sylvan Pass.
-Long-term minor adverse impacts would occur from the possibility of non-motorized users being out in harsh winter conditions with minimal support facilities. - Alternatives 2 and 4 would have long-term negligible adverse impacts on health and safety from air and noise emissions because levels would be well below all regulatory standards for human health.
-Because both of these alternatives would include the operation of Sylvan Pass, there would be long-term moderate adverse impacts due to the inherent risk of staff working in a known avalanche zone.
-OSV use levels and types (both snowmobile and snowcoach use) under these alternatives would result in long-term minor to moderate adverse impacts from user conflicts and exposure to the elements.
-Overall, compared to alternative 1, these alternatives would have a greater adverse impact to health and safety as allowing visitor OSV use in the park would result in inherent risks, including staff working at Sylvan Pass, user conflict, and exposure to the elements. - Alternative 3 would have long-term negligible adverse impacts on health and safety from air and noise emissions because levels would be well below all regulatory standards for human health.
+- Alternative 1 would have long-term negligible adverse impacts to health and safety from noise and air emissions because air pollution and noise levels would be limited to administrative OSV use and would be minimal.
+There would also be long-term beneficial impacts to health and safety from the closure of Sylvan Pass.
+Long-term minor adverse impacts would occur from the possibility of non-motorized users being out in harsh winter conditions with minimal support facilities. - Alternatives 2 and 4 would have long-term negligible adverse impacts to health and safety from air and noise emissions because levels would be well below all regulatory standards for human health.
+Because all of these alternatives would include the operation of Sylvan Pass, there would long-term moderate adverse impacts due to the inherent risk of staff working in a known avalanche zone.
+Use levels and types (both snowmobile and snowcoach use) under these alternatives would result in long-term minor to moderate adverse impacts from user conflicts and exposure to the elements. - Alternative 3 would have long-term negligible adverse impacts to health and safety from air and noise emissions because levels would be well below all regulatory standards for human health.
 The closure of Sylvan Pass would have long-term beneficial impacts because staff would not be working in a known avalanche zone.
 Because more users would be in snowcoaches, exposure to the elements would be reduced and long-term minor adverse impacts from user conflicts and exposure to the elements would occur.
-Overall, compared to alternative 1, alternative 3 would have a greater adverse impact to health and safety as allowing visitor OSV use in the park would result in inherent risks, including user conflict and exposure to the elements.
-Impacts would be less than those under alternatives 2 and 4 because Sylvan Pass would be closed.

 Under alternative 1, snowmobile use would be limited to administrative uses.
 The few administrative snowmobiles used in the park would meet BAT guidelines, with road grooming being completed on an as-needed basis (greatly reduced from current operations).
 Non-motorized uses would continue in the park, but would likely be limited to the outer edges due to the distance between the park entrance and Old Faithful, because many park visitors would not have the physical ability to cover this distance.

 Because no recreational or administrative OSV use would occur, Sylvan Pass would be closed to visitor use and would not require staff for daily avalanche control operations.

-With this minimal level of use, exposure to air pollutants would be limited compared to recent maximum allowable use.
-As noted above under "Air Emissions," emissions levels would be well below OSHA PELs and ACGIH TLVs.
+With this minimal level of use, exposure to air pollutants would be limited.
+As noted above under "Air Quality," emissions levels would be well below OSHA PELs and ACGIH TLVs.
 Likewise, employees at the entrances would not be exposed to benzene or formaldehyde since recreational OSVs would no longer be going through the park entrances.
 As a result, there would be long-term negligible adverse impacts to health and safety in terms of air emissions.

 Under the no-action alternative, noise would also be limited to administrative use.
 As described above under "Soundscapes and the Acoustic Environment," these noise levels would be minimal and well below OSHA, NIOSH, and EPA noise standards.
-As a result, there would be long-term negligible adverse impacts on health and safety in terms of sound emissions and there would be an improvement in air emissions over the recent maximum allowable use (alternative 2).
+As a result, there would be long-term negligible adverse impacts to health and safety in terms of sound emissions and there would be an improvement in air emissions over the recent average conditions.